apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yoml/sketch.md

 * `config-map-constructor` (`@YomlConfigMapConstructor`)
   * indicates that config key static fields should be scanned and passed in a map to the constructor

-# TODO13 test the above on their own, and then again in a list
+* `convert-from-primitive` (`@YomlFromPrimitive`)
+  * indicates that a primitive can be used for a complex object if just one non-trivial field is set

+# TODO13 renames
 # TODO13 bail out on collision rather than attempt to use "any value" in singleton map
-# TODO13 convert-primitive-to-map
+# TODO13 default-map-values
+# TODO13 apply and test the above in a list as well, inferring type
 # TODO13 convert-singleton-maps-in-list
-# TODO13 convert-singleton-map applies to list
-# TODO13 list infers from type
-# TODO13 default-map-values